fshowalter/movielog-archive/drafts/friday-the-13th-a-new-beginning.md

 _What were they thinking?_

-That sums up a my reaction to _Friday the 13th Part V: A New Beginning (1985)_.
+That sums up my reaction to _Friday the 13th Part V: A New Beginning (1985)_.
 After nailing the formula in _Friday the 13th: The Final Chapter (1984)_ , they throw everything out the window and nearly kill the franchise.

 The film follows Tommy, the twelve-year-old boy who survived the previous film by hacking Jason’s body to pieces with a machete.
 In a startling bit of plausibility, he’s spent the previous six years in a mental institution.
 He’s eighteen now, putting this film in the then-future of 1990[^1].